CybersecurityLuxembourg/openxeco-core/oxe-api/README.md

 ### Optional

 Alternatively you can use a docker container for the fake SMTP server.
-The mail body is retrievable in STDOUT of the container.

 ```
-$ docker pull b2ck/fake-smtpd
-$ docker run -p 1025:25 b2ck/fake-smtpd
+$ docker run -d \
+  --network openxeco \
+  --network-alias smtp \
+  -p 1025:1025 \
+  -p 1080:1080 \
+  reachfive/fake-smtp-server
 ```

+The mails are via [http://localhost:1080](http://localhost:1080).

 # Test and audit the code